 Syntagma Square and surrounding area

 The first time you see to this square is a “gathering of all nations”.
 Many (really many) people meet here and then move to Psiri, Plaka, Thissio that are close.
 A good number of roof top bars exist here, with a spectacular view to Acropolis.
 Monastiraki square is surrounded by many ancient monuments and a number of buildings having their origin into the Ottoman period.
-The well known Athens Flea Market is also located here.
+The well known Flea Market is also located here.
 It is a road with many shops that ends to Thissio area.

 Athenian Street Art